-- How do we identify the drivers of teams performance? - How can you evaluate players' talent? - Is the market for athletes efficient?
-(Does players'compensation reflect their value? see Michael Lewis 2003 Moneyball) - Is competitive balance relevant to determine a league success? - Is there an "home advantage" effect in sport events? - Is there a significant statistical relationship between load management and injury risk?
+- How do we identify the drivers of teams performance ? - How can you evaluate players' talent ? - Is the market for athletes efficient ?
+(Does players' compensation reflect their value? see Michael Lewis 2003 Moneyball) - Is competitive balance relevant to determine a league success ? - Is there an "home advantage" effect in sport events? - Is there a significant statistical relationship between load management and injury risk ? - What is the effect of time-outs and are coaches calling them optimally ?

-How do we answer?
+How do we answer ?